ibrahimGamal01/Multiple_Directories_Web_scraping/README.md

 # Multiple Directories Web scraping and Data Extraction

-It can be hard to navigate some of the files at this point as
+> :Note: **Notice:** It can be hard to navigate some of the files at this point as this is the first round over the code.
+## 2nd Round will include:
+- adding error handling logic to all the sites
+- Cleanning file namings
+- Cleaning data when possible

 ## Installation